Admissions and Recruitment

 - Threat Assessment Team

-- The AUM Crisis Assessment Team advises and makes recommendations on incidents involving individuals and situations that pose a threat to the safety and well-being of the AUM Community.
+- The AUM Threat Assessment Team advises and makes recommendations on incidents involving individuals and situations that pose a threat to the safety and well-being of the AUM Community.
 This includes individuals exhibiting behavior that is disruptive, threatening, or causing concern.
 Anyone who becomes aware of such a situation can report the matter to the team.

 Student Health Services